zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/index.md

 Notice the `paper-plane` icon in the builder main panel, you can click on it to directly access the Form Area settings panel.
 {% /callout %}

+---

 ## After Submit Actions

 By design, submission data is not processed, saved, or logged unless there is an After Submit Action set for the task.
-These are multi-instance functions that will run sequently after a form has been validated and successfully submitted.
-It is a simple, yet powerfull way to give you full control over the submission workflow, which you can manage the [Form Area Settings](#form-area-settings).
+These are multi-instance functions that will run sequentially after a form has been validated and successfully submitted.
+It is a simple, yet powerful way to give you full control over the submission workflow, which you can manage the [Form Area Settings](#form-area-settings).

 {% callout title="Custom Actions" %}
 Core actions will solve most form workflow needs, but it is relatively simple to add [custom actions](./customizations#custom-after-submit-actions) as well.
 {% /callout %}

+---

 ## Submission Validation

-Submissions are validated first by the browser native HTML5 validation, and once again via a server-side ajax request.
+Submissions are validated first by the browser's native HTML5 validation, and once again via a server-side ajax request.
 Only if both evaluate as positive, the form will be submitted.
 If desired, HTML5 validation can be disabled in the Form Area settings.

 Validation rules are set independently under the Validation Tab of each field element configuration.
 There is also possible to customize the error message if validation fails.